 This is a top-loading backpack, but you can access the main compartment from multiple sides, including the front and the bottom.
 The latter access is through the sleeping bag compartment – there is an internal divider inside, but you can always unzip it to get to the main compartment.

-Additionally, this pack features multiple external pockets and attachment points, so it will be really easy to stay organized.
+Additionally, the Baltoro (full review here) features multiple external pockets and attachment points, so it will be really easy to stay organized.
 There’s even a dedicated slot on the shoulder strap for your sunglasses, which just goes to show how much thought was put into the design of details of this pack.

 The backpack has a basic capacity of 65 liters, but you have the option to expand it, which adds another 10 liters to its total capacity.
 That is a pretty great feature because it makes the backpack more versatile, and it allows you to make it a bit smaller when you don’t need to full 75 liters.

-Other features of this pack include hip belt pockets, stretchy side pockets, a sleeping bag compartment, hydration reservoir sleeve, multiple compression straps and a front shove-it pocket.
-The backpack also has several external attachment points, which will lets you store your bulkier gear – sleeping pad, ice axes and hiking poles.
+Other features of this pack include hip belt pockets, stretchy side pockets, a sleeping bag compartment, hydration reservoir sleeve, multiple compression straps, and a front shove-it pocket.
+The backpack also has several external attachment points, which will let you store your bulkier gear – a sleeping pad, ice axes, and hiking poles.

 Ladies, if you want an expedition backpack that is going to fit you like a glove, go with Osprey Xena.
-It is designed to fit the contours of a female body, which means ergonomic shoulder straps, slightly wider hip belt and a somewhat shorter harness.
+It is designed to fit the contours of a female body, which means ergonomic shoulder straps, a slightly wider hip belt, and a somewhat shorter harness.